mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

 Search
 ======

-Search views are different from other view types: they don't display *content*.
-Although they apply to a specific model, they are used to filter another view's content (generally aggregated views e.g. :ref:`reference/view_architectures/list` or :ref:`reference/view_architectures/graph`).
+Search views are different from other view types in that they are not used to display content.
+Although they apply to a specific model, they are used to filter another view's content (usually aggregated views; e.g., :ref:`reference/view_architectures/list`, and :ref:`reference/view_architectures/graph`).

 The root element of search views is `search`.
 It takes no attributes_.